isomerpages/moe-regentsec/_co-curricular-activities/Performing Arts/Show Choir.md

 ![](/images/CCA/Show%20Choir/SWCHRBanner%20-%202023.jpg)

 #### Teachers-in-charge
-Ms Goh Rui Qi, Adeline - IC
-Mrs Elsie Mathews
+Mrs Elsie Mathews - IC
 Mdm Dian Syahidah
+Ms Sarina Binte Samat

 #### Vision
 All students are enthusiastic performers and appreciators of all forms of music and dance.